 After senior Dr Fraser retired, Dr Rochester Berkeley joined Dr Beaufort Fraser.
 He continued the practice association with Leigh, settling at Applegarth, near the green, where he had his own surgery.
 Dr Fraser decided to leave in 1937 and Dr Berkeley took Dr Stanley Davison into the partnership.
 He settled in Hildenborough and, as Mountains was no longer available, he bought the bakers shop on the corner of Mount Pleasant and converted it into a surgery, where the practice was based for the next 30 years.

 Dr Berkeley decided not to return to Leigh after the war but as Dr Davison's' son, Guy, was studying medicine, he continued to work single-handed until Guy could join him in 1954.
 Tragically, Guy Davison was killed in a shooting accident two years later and it was after his death that Dr Peter Skinner joined the practice.
-Since then the practice has steadily increased in size from two to ten partners today.
+Since then the practice has steadily increased in size from two to thirteen partners today.

 A branch surgery opened in the Shipbourne Road in Tonbridge in 1961, but the main surgery remained at Mount Pleasant until 1967, when extra accommodation was desperately needed and we moved to a converted dairy at 79 Tonbridge Road.